woofwoofinc/cargo-sphinx/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The licence explainers at [Choose a License] may be helpful.
+The license explainers at [Choose a License] may be helpful.
 They have descriptions for both the [Apache 2.0 Licence] and [MIT Licence] conditions.

 [Choose a License]: http://choosealicense.com